Dickinson-COMP-491-492/website/docs/assignments/PA02-ProjectExplorations.md

 ### Assignment

-Before beginning it is recommended that you read [Open-Source Contribution: The Ultimate Guide](https://builtin.com/software-engineering-perspectives/open-source-contribution) to get a feel for the kinds of things you'll want to be thinking about as you browse projects looking for ones that you might be interested in working on.
+Before beginning it is recommended that you read [What you actually need to know about open source to get started](https://opensource.com/article/22/11/get-started-open-source) and [Open-Source Contribution: The Ultimate Guide](https://builtin.com/software-engineering-perspectives/open-source-contribution) to get a feel for the kinds of things you'll want to be thinking about as you browse projects looking for ones that you might be interested in working on.

 #### Candidate Projects